Postcards from the Perimeter

 Washington – Home

 Oregon and Washington was a bit of a blur.
-It was mostly a sunny day, the scenery was mostly pretty and lush, I made sure we stopped every 90 minutes or so to take a breather, and we made it home just at dusk.
+It was a sunny day, the scenery pretty and lush (a sharp contrast to California).
+I made sure we stopped every 90 minutes or so to take a breather.
+We made it home just at dusk.

 Into the waiting arms of family and friends!
 What a joyous return!

-Zack & Zoe celebrated by running figure 8’s and jumping around their very own yard.
+Zack & Zoe celebrated by dashing about in their very own yard.
 Such glee :->

-Since then, we’ve slept well, continued our trip-habit of taking multiple walks a day, and enjoyed newly appreciated comforts of home.
-We’ve also taken some short, nostalgic trips in Betty, dreaming of the next adventure.
+Since then, we’ve slept well, continued our trip-habit of taking multiple walks a day, and enjoy the newly-appreciated comforts of home.
+We take short, nostalgic trips in Betty, dreaming of the next adventure.

 Note: the partial facial paralysis Zack experienced in the desert is mostly cleared up.
-I can’t tell if 1/2 his nose still does not twitch, but his face is no longer slack.
-Plus, he’s feeling much better.
+He’s feeling much better.